erlef/setup-elp/CONTRIBUTING.md

 ### Pull requests and branching

-All fixes to `gha-example` end up requiring a +1 from one or more of the project's maintainers.
+All fixes to `setup-elp` end up requiring a +1 from one or more of the project's maintainers.

 During the review process, you may be asked to correct or edit a few things before a final rebase